Expressions of Interest

 - Registration of interest made via email to HealthSAMETAccreditation@sa.gov.au

-An accreditation team member training program has been developed for new and existing team members to equip them with the necessary skills and knowledge to undertake effective accreditation visits.
+An accreditation surveyor training program has been developed for new and existing surveyors to equip them with the necessary skills and knowledge to undertake effective accreditation assessment visits.
 The training program comprises an online individual training module, complemented by practical group sessions.